Kamil-Bagienski/Kamil-Bagienski/README.md

 💻 C++

+🔰 Junior (Beginner) 🔰

+I have basic knowledge of the C++ language.
+I can write simple programs using basic data structures and statements.
+I am actively learning advanced concepts of the language.

 🐍 Python

+🔰 Beginner 🔰

+I am learning Python and acquiring foundational knowledge.
+I can write simple programs and work with basic data structures.
+I am eager to develop my skills in Python and learn new techniques.

 🎮 C# (Unity)

+🔰 Beginner 🔰

+I am learning C# and gaining basic knowledge.
+I can write simple programs using basic data structures and statements.
+I aim to continue learning and expanding my skills in C#.

 Feel free to connect with me and explore the projects I've been working on.
 Thank you!